spawnmarvel/azure-automation-bicep-and-labs/az-800-admistering-windows-server-hybrid-core-infrastructure/README_cloud-only-hybrid-Lab_2_install-ad.md

 2. Authority: The aa flag (Authoritative Answer) means your DC is confidently claiming it owns the lab.local zone.
 3. Resolution: It correctly mapped lab.local to the IP 192.168.3.7.

-## Step D: One Critical Fix for VM Internet Access
+## Step D: Domain controller forward VM's Internet Access

 One Critical Fix for Linux Internet Access.